Axway/amplify-central/content/en/docs/saas_api_gateway/backend_TLS.md

 Amplify provides one-way TLS from the API proxy to the back-end API.
 One-way TLS is automatically negotiated for each API registered to a HTTPS back-end URL endpoint.

-TLS versions 1.2 and 1.3 are both supported by Amplify Central.
+TLS versions 1.2 and 1.3 are both supported by Enterprise Marketplace.
 Advanced Encryption Standard (AES) using both 128-bit and 256-bit keys are supported.
 RSA 1024-bit public key lengths are supported for X.509v3 certificates.

 ## Confirm that TLS is negotiated for your API

-1. [Register an API proxy](/docs/saas_api_gateway/quickstart/#register-an-api) for a HTTPS API endpoint in the Amplify Central UI.
+1. [Register an API proxy](/docs/saas_api_gateway/quickstart/#register-an-api) for a HTTPS API endpoint in the Enterprise Marketplace WebUI.
 2. Navigate to the **API Proxies** tab.
 3. Click the API proxy name to open the API proxy details page.
 4. Click the **Policies** tab, and verify the following under the **Request to backend** section: